 Further, the Core TSOs’ Long-Term Splitting Methodology complies with the conditions set out as described in article 16(2) of the FCA Regulation, (a) meeting the hedging needs of market participants; (b) being coherent with the capacity calculation methodology and (c) not leading to restrictions in competition, in particular for access to long-term transmission rights.

 The Core TSOs’ Long-Term Splitting Methodology was publicly consulted from 10 June 2019 until 10 July 2019 in accordance with article 6 of the FCA Regulation.

+Core TSOs submitted a proposal for the Core TSOs’ Long-Term Splitting Methodology 14 May 2020, that was elaborated to be in line with the expected NTC based long term capacity calculation approach.

+ACER Decision No 14/2021 of 3 November 2021 approved the long-term capacity calculation methodology with flow-based calculation and allocation.

+According to the developments on Core Long-Term Capacity Calculation Methodology, Core TSOs’ Long-Term Splitting Methodology that was approved by Core NRAs 12 August 2020 need to be amended to be compliant with Long-Term flow-based calculation and allocation.

+The first amendment of Core TSOs’ proposal for Long-Term Splitting Methodology was publicly consulted from … July 2022 until … August 2022 in accordance with article 6 of the FCA Regulation.

 developed the following Core TSOs’ Long-Term Splitting Methodology: